 OUR STORY

-In response, NeuroPioneers Pathway was developed as a mentorship-driven, neuroscience-focused program designed to introduce students to brain health, clinical thinking, and healthcare pathways through guided, applied learning experiences.
+In response, NeuroPioneers Pathway was developed as a mentorship-driven, advocacy-focused program designed to introduce students to brain health, biological thinking, and healthcare pathways through guided, applied learning experiences.

-The NeuroPioneers Pathway is a structured, multi-component program that integrates education, mentorship, and applied learning.
+The NeuroPioneers Pathway is a structured, multi-component program that integrates education, mentorship, and systems-focused learning.

 OUR MISSION